EdgeVerve/oe-ui-misc/README.md

 ### oe-resource-page
 `oe-resource-page` loads a server resource and displays as a child.
 It is useful for displaying page-partials specially when stored as `UIResource` model.

+### oe-tap-emitter
+`oe-tap-emitter` is a non-visual wrapper that emits the specified event when `content` element is tapped.